AdithyaBNayak/serverless-remainder_app/README.md

 ---

 Note: It is required that the EmailId or the Contact Number has to be verified in SES Sandbox and SNS Sandbox respectively inorder to send the reminder.
 There is a API created for the same.
+We check for the list of all verified emailIds and phone numbers, send and verify OTPs/send verification emails.

 ![verifyUser](https://github.com/AdithyaBNayak/serverless-reminder_app/blob/main/images/verifyUser.png)